Libyan rebels overrun Gaddafi HQ, say he's "finished"

 At the Bab al-Aziziya, long a no-go area, armed men broke up a gilded statue of Gaddafi, kicking its face.
 Others ripped up his portrait or climbed on a monument depicting a clenched fist, which Gaddafi erected after a U.S. air strike in 1986.

-Another rebel sported a heavily braided, peaked military cap of a kind favoured by the colonel, who seized power in 1969.
+Another rebel sported a heavily braided, peaked military cap of a kind favored by the colonel, who seized power in 1969.
 He said he had taken the hat from Gaddafi's bedroom.

 "House to house!
 Room to room!" chanted some men at Bab al-Aziziya, calling for a search of its bunkers and tunnels in a mocking echo of the words Gaddafi used six months ago when he vowed to crush the early stirrings of the Arab Spring revolt.